 With animated safety video production on the increase we asked Studio Rossiter’s Creative Director, Linda Rossiter for an opinion of this trend.

-Linda reports “….
-3 years ago filmed video was the norm for safety managers.
-Now 2d animated video is often seen as the first option, as it can be cheaper and quicker to produce than a filmed video alternative.
-And once clients use it they tend to stick with it.”
+Linda reports “…. a few years ago filmed video was the norm for safety managers.
+Now 2D animated video is often seen as the first option, as it can be cheaper and quicker to produce than a filmed video alternative.
+And once clients use it they tend to stick with it.

-This reinforces concerns from many sources indicating that workforce training is quickly forgotten and frequently not retained beyond a week, obliging health & safety managers to seek more effective ways to motivate safe behaviour.
+Overall, animation helps resolve concerns from many sources indicating that workforce training is quickly forgotten and frequently not retained beyond a week, or even a day, obliging health & safety managers to seek more effective ways to motivate safe, compliant, legal behaviour.

 1: Animated safety video can usually be completed far more quickly than a live shoot video production, as all the work is carried out offsite in the animation studio.